P-Brzezinski/BookT/README.md

 BookT - manage your restaurant or reserve table for dinner

-Web application which uou can use as a Guest who would like to reserve table at restaurant or as Restaurateur who would like to manage his restaurants.
+Web application which you can use as a Guest who would like to reserve table at restaurant or as Restaurateur who would like to manage his restaurants.

 1. Functionality offered: